OpenEvalProject/evals/manuscripts/elife-25884/v1/manuscript.md

 ## Materials and methods

-## Adding Nannospalax galili orthologs to alignment
+### Adding Nannospalax galili orthologs to alignment

 Given the absence of Nannospalax galili (blind mole-rat or BMR) in the 100-species alignments made available by the UCSC genome browser, we employed a custom approach to add the correct BMR orthologous sequence based on its closest relative on the mammalian species phylogeny, mouse.
 Using the publicly available BMR gene models (ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000622305.1_S.galili_v1.0/), we first perform ed pairwise reciprocal nucleotide blast of all BMR gene cDNA sequences and the corresponding cDNA sequences of all genes in the mouse mm9 genome.
 For every mm9 gene sequence, we subsequently identify the correct BMR ortholog using the InParanoid program as follows: the program clusters pairs of sequences from the two queried genomes into groups of orthologs, and the BMR sequence forming the main ortholog pair (pairs with mutually best hit) in every group was identified as the correct ortholog (Remm et al., 2001).
 We then performed a profile alignment using the openly available Muscle program to add the identified BMR ortholog to the gene’s multi-species alignment (Edgar, 2004).
 For all analyses involving non-coding regions, we utilized a simpler approach to identify the BMR orthologous region.
 For each non-coding region of interest, we performed blastn with the mm9 orthologous sequence as the query against the BMR assembled genome, with the default Expect (E) value of 10 (NCBI Resource Coordinators, 2016).
 The resulting best scoring blastn hit in the BMR genome, if any, was added to the non-coding region’s multi-species alignment (obtained from the UCSC genome browser) using the profile alignment utility of the Muscle program (Edgar, 2004).

-## Calculating gene correlations with the subterranean environment
+### Calculating gene correlations with the subterranean environment

 Using the 100-way 100 vertebrate species amino acid alignments from the multiz alignment available at the UCSC genome browser (Blanchette et al., 2004; Harris, 2007), those alignments with a minimum of 10 species that are also present in at least two subterranean species were selected for the study.
 We pruned each alignment to include only the 39 species of interest represented in the proteome-wide average tree (Figure 1A), after adding the BMR ortholog of the corresponding gene sequence to this alignment as described in the previous section.
 For each resulting amino acid alignment, we estimated branch lengths using the ‘aaml’ program from the phylogenetic analysis using the maximum likelihood (PAML) package (Yang, 2007).
 Branch lengths were estimated under an empirical model of amino acid substitution rates with rate variability between sites modeled as a gamma distribution approximated with four discrete classes (for computational efficiency) and an additional class for invariable sites (aaml model ‘Empirical + F’) (Whelan and Goldman, 2001; Yang, 1996).
 Branch lengths were estimated on a published mammalian species tree topology (Murphy et al., 2004), modified to include Nannospalax galili whose position in the tree was inferred based on existing literature on its ancestry (Fang et al., 2014).
 For the analyses involving conserved non-coding elements, we identified the elements of interest based on the human phastCons track generated from the 100-way vertebrate multiz alignment, eliminating any region of overlap with the human mRNAs track.
 For each such element, we obtained an alignment of orthologous regions across our species of interest, pruning from the UCSC 100-way multiz alignment.
 The previous section further details the procedure employed for adding the BMR orthologous region.
 We subsequently estimated the branch lengths using the baseml program of the PAML package under the general reversible process (REV) model for nucleotide substitution rates, with rate variability between sites modeled as a gamma distribution approximated with four discrete classes and an additional class for invariable sites (Blanchette et al., 2004; Rodríguez et al., 1990).

 Subsequent to reconstructing the maximum likelihood trees using PAML, we filter out the trees of genetic elements that have zero branch lengths in at least 80% of the species present in the tree.
 Raw branch lengths in trees retained after this filtering step were transformed into relative rates using a projection operator method (Sato et al., 2005).
 These branch-specific relative rates were then used to perform a Mann-Whitney U test and correlation analysis over the binary variable of ‘subterranean’ or ‘aboveground’ (i.e., not subterranean) branches (Figure 1A).
 Subterranean branches are those leading to the star-nosed mole (Condylura cristata), cape golden mole (Chrysochloris asiatica), naked mole-rat (Heterocephalus glaber) and blind mole-rat (Nannospalax galili).

-## Datasets of ‘Eye’ vs ‘Other’ conserved non-coding elements and FANTOM5 enhancers
+### Datasets of ‘Eye’ vs ‘Other’ conserved non-coding elements and FANTOM5 enhancers

-## A. Conserved non-coding elements near transcription factor genes
+#### A. Conserved non-coding elements near transcription factor genes

 We identified 20 developmental transcription factors that have important developmental roles in the formation of eye tissues (‘Eye’ set) based on a literature search.
 The detailed functional roles of these transcription factors and the specific eye tissues where they are relevant are provided in Supplementary file 9.
 The second part of the dataset comprises 20 transcription factors identified as belonging to the ‘Other’ set.
 These transcription factors have no known role in eye development and their tissue-specific functions were identified from a census of human transcription factors [Supplementary file 9] (Vaquerizas et al., 2009).
 Subsequently, we used the UCSC phastConsElements100way track to identify conserved non-coding elements near each transcription factor gene.
 For each gene, we identify 200 elements expanding the search window from the center of the gene along either direction.
 We limit the number of elements to 200 in order to avoid any biases arising out of the total number of elements studied near any particular gene.
 This leads to a total of 8000 elements split equally between the ‘Eye’ and the ‘Other’ set.

-## B. FANTOM5 enhancers
+#### B. FANTOM5 enhancers

 We downloaded a dataset of 44,460 putative enhancers identified by the FANTOM5 consortium, including their mm9 coordinates and expression quantification across 1190 tissue samples (Andersson et al., 2014).
 These include 1217 enhancers with non-zero expression level in the eyeball of mice (‘Eye’) across four developmental time-points and 13,100 enhancers with zero expression in eyeball (‘Other’).
 We obtained the corresponding hg19 coordinates of these enhancers using the UCSC liftOver utility (Kent et al., 2002).
 Based on this, we were able to map correctly 995 enhancers belonging to the ‘Eye’ set and 7695 enhancers belonging to the ‘Other’ set.
 From among these enhancers, we were able to confidently calculate the evolutionary rate correlation with the subterranean environment for 946 FANTOM5 ‘Eye’ enhancers and 6,331 FANTOM5 ‘Other’ enhancers, after filtering out enhancers that were either poorly conserved across our species set or whose trees were dominated by branches of length zero.

-## Functional enrichment analysis
+### Functional enrichment analysis

 We performed functional enrichment analysis using the GOrilla tool by searching for enriched GO terms in the foreground set of genes compared to the full background set of genes tested for mole convergence (Eden et al., 2009).
 In addition to this, functional information for subterranean-associated genes was mined from the Uniprot and RefSeq databases, and from literature cited directly (UniProt Consortium, 2007; Pruitt et al., 2007).
 Enrichment analysis was performed using the hypergeometric test with the background set of genes restricted to genes that were tested for mole convergence and that had at least one annotation in the corresponding annotation file.
 Correction for multiple testing was performed using false discovery rate q-values (Storey, 2002).

-## Multiple hypothesis testing correction
+### Multiple hypothesis testing correction

 False Discovery Rate analysis was performed on probabilities resulting from the Mann-Whitney U test.
 We employed an empirical permutation-based FDR calculation, often the standard approach in genome-wide analysis.
 We generated 10,000 null datasets, obtaining each dataset by randomly permuting the species labels of the relative rates.
 This process is equivalent to calculating the Mann-Whitney U test and correlation analysis over four random branches vs the rest instead of over the binary variable of ‘subterranean’ vs ‘aboveground’ branches.
 The subsequent permuted datasets were used to estimate the FDR q-values for each p-value in our subterranean correlation analysis.
 Genes showing a correlation greater than or equal to 0.5 in the Mann-Whitney U test and significant at a FDR of 15% were considered mole-accelerated genes, and the p-value reflecting the strength of this acceleration is referred to as mole-acceleration.
 Similarly, genes showing a correlation less than 0.5 and significant at a FDR of 15% are considered mole-decelerated genes.

-## Tissue-specific gene analysis
+### Tissue-specific gene analysis

 In order to determine how specific eye tissues have evolved across subterranean species, we first identified tissue-specific gene sets using microarray expression data from 91 mouse tissues (Su et al., 2004).
 We isolated tissue-specific genes for cornea, iris, lens and retina (including retinal pigmented epithelium).
 These sets were defined as those with significant differential expression only in the tissue of interest compared to all other tissues at an alpha of 0.05 (T-test).

-## Phylogenetic models of selective pressure
+### Phylogenetic models of selective pressure

 The subterranean-accelerated genes were subjected to phylogenetic models of codon evolution to test for significant evidence of relaxation of constraint or positive selection over the subterranean mammal branches.
 Using PAML, we ran codeml using five different models: the branch-site neutral model (BS Neutral), the branch-site selection model (BS Alt Mod), the sites neutral model (M1), the positive selection model (M8) and its null model (M8A) (Yang, 2007).
 To assess the significance of relaxation of constraint on subterranean mammal branches, we performed likelihood ratio tests (LRT) between BS Neutral and its nested null model M1.
 LRTs between BS Alt Mod and its null BS Neutral were used to infer positive selection on subterranean mammal branches.
 Probabilities were assigned for each of these two LRTs using the chi-square distribution with 1 degree of freedom.
 Mammal-wide positive selection was inferred using the M8 vs M8A models and their respective LRT, using 1 degree of freedom chi square distribution to assess LRT significance.
-For calculating the correlation between mole-acceleration and degree of tissue-specificity of genes, we estimated the mole-acceleration of each gene as follows: using a branch-site selection model (BS Alt Mod) we estimated two different values of ω (dN/dS) – one for the four subterranean branches and one for the rest of the branches on the tree.
-Mole-acceleration was calculated as the difference in the two ω values that were estimated.
+For calculating the correlation between mole-acceleration and degree of tissue-specificity of genes, we estimated the mole-acceleration of each gene as follows: using a branch-site selection model (BS Alt Mod) we estimated two different values of $\omega$ (dN/dS) – one for the four subterranean branches and one for the rest of the branches on the tree.
+Mole-acceleration was calculated as the difference in the two $\omega$ values that were estimated.